PramodKumarYadav/WebdriverCI/readme.md

 ```
 - To build the image from dockerfile and then do the hard work seperately, use below commands
     - `docker image build -t test .   `
-    - `docker run --rm -it -v ${PWD}:/usr/src -w /usr/src test mvn clean test -Dclient=docker` (here we have to map the volumes, set working directory on the container for image test)
+    - `docker run --rm -it -v ${PWD}:/usr/src -w /usr/src test mvn clean test -Dhost=container` (here we have to map the volumes, set working directory on the container for image test)
     - You will get a successful test result (expected one test to fail and one to pass).
 Actual logs below:
 ```
 [INFO] Results: